wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Lua/lua02_5_sample_video.md

 end)
 ```
 #### 4. Show Reward Video Ad
-When show the Reward Video ad, you need to upload a cpPlaceId, which is the placementid , used for business management, in order to distinguish the source of revenue.
+When show the Reward Video ad, you need to upload a cpPlaceId, which is the ad unit , used for business management, in order to distinguish the source of revenue.
 ```lua
 upltv:showRewardVideo(cpPlaceId)
 ```